GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 requests.
 ```

-Tracker offers 2 types of endpoint that are susceptible to this vector:
+TinySPARQL offers 2 types of endpoint that are susceptible to this vector:

 - D-Bus endpoints accessed outside a sandbox.
 - HTTP endpoints